Proposals

 For full details of the proposals, please visit the National Infrastructure Planning project website.

-Planning Inspectorate’s examination timetable
+Planning Inspectorate’s examination update

 You can also find out through the project web pages how to take part and sign up to receive e-mail updates.